antonio-leitao/bib/README.md

 - `bib yeet <STACK>` : Pushes current stack into target stack.
 Current stack is **not** deleted.
 - `bib merge <STACK>` : Pulls target stack into current stack. **Target stack is deleted**.
 > [!CAUTION]
-> Merge is a yank that deltes the target.
+> Merge is a yank that deletes the target.
 - `bib fork <NEW_STACK>` : Duplicates active stack under new name, switches to new stack.

 ## Managing references